DhiWise/paginationview/README.md

 Handy library to integrate pagination, which allow no data layout, refresh layout, recycler view in one view and easy way to bind pagination in app.

 ## Features
-The Pagination View is combination of Refresh Layout, No Data Layout Container, And Recycler View which enable all funcnality in single view by using this view, You can do the following things:
+The Pagination View is combination of Refresh Layout, No Data Layout Container, And Recycler View which enable all functionality in single view by using this view, You can do the following things:

 1. Support for Refresh Callbacks
 2. Support for No Data Layout